SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 <!-- <span style="font-style:Italic;font-size:32px;">24 Reasons Why I Moved From The KJV To The ESV, NET, & NLT</span> -->

 <span style="font-weight:Bold;font-size:24px;">📜 I. Underlying Manuscripts</span>

+**The Critical Text is the Greek text that scholars have compiled as closest to the original autograph (manuscripts).** The Textus Receptus is The Greek text that the [Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus) compiled and [lifelong doctrinal calvinist King James I](https://en.wikipedia.org/wiki/History_of_the_Puritans_under_King_James_I) used to create the King James Version (KJV).

 - <span style="font-style:Italic;font-size:19px;">Points 1 - 6</span>